dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 This scenario is fixed in ASP.NET Core 3.0.
 The host enables the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer#forwarded-headers-middleware-options) when the `ASPNETCORE_FORWARDEDHEADERS_ENABLED` environment variable is set to `true`. `ASPNETCORE_FORWARDEDHEADERS_ENABLED` is set to `true` in our container images.

-## Performance improvements across the stack
+## Performance improvements

-ASP.NET Core 3.0 includes many improvements that reduce memory allocations and improve throughput throughout the stack:
+Throughout the framework, ASP.NET Core 3.0 includes many improvements that reduce memory allocations and improve throughput:

 * Reduction in memory usage when using the built-in dependency injection container for scoped services.
-* Reduction in allocations across the stack including middleware scenarios and routing.
+* Reduction in allocations across the framework, including middleware scenarios and routing.
 * Reduction in memory usage for WebSocket connections.
 * Memory reduction and throughput improvements for HTTPS connections.
 * New optimized and fully asynchronous JSON serializer.